JamesBisese/costly/INSTALLATION.md

 The 'StaticFile' handler should be at the top of the list.
 If not, use the 'Move Up' option to move it to the top.

+The web application uses Django Datatables to display tables of data.
+Datatables uses a very exhaustive syntax to display the data, and this can make the query strings long - sometimes causing IIS to refuse to use run the query.
+To fix this

+In IIS, select the server machine node (first line after Start Page) Then open the Request Filtering feature.
+On the right side menu, select Edit Feature Settings... and in the dialog box, change the 2 settings

+* Maximum URL length (Bytes) 4096
+* Maximum query string (Bytes) 5000

 ### Test local access via IIS

 Now use a web-browser (on the web server) and visit